The Erd\H{o}s Matching Conjecture and concentration inequalities

 \subsection{Bounds for the Erd\H os Matching Conjecture}

-We have already seen two bounds on $m(n,k,s)$: the universal bound \eqref{eqemcbad} and the bound \eqref{eqemcgen2}, which works for large $s$ and which is good for matchings that are nearly perfect.
+We have so far seen only one bound on $m(n,k,s)$: the bound \eqref{eqemcbad}.
+Another bound \eqref{eqemcgen2}, which works for large $s$ and fixed $k$, and which is good for matchings that are nearly perfect, is given in Section~\ref{secappl}.
 Exploiting the approach of Frankl \cite{F4}, Han \cite{Han16} proved the following global bound for the EMC, valid for $1<\gamma\le 2-1/k$.

-For $\alpha=2-1/k$, one recovers the original bound of Frankl \cite{F4}, while for $\alpha=1$ we get a trivial bound $m(n,k,s)\le {n\choose k}$.
+For $\gamma=2-1/k$, one recovers the original bound of Frankl \cite{F4}, while for $\gamma=1$ we get a trivial bound $m(n,k,s)\le {n\choose k}$.

 In this paper, we prove the following universal bound for the EMC.